DManuel010/Syntel-Website/README.md

 	NOTE:  This is a one-time setup.
 Once you have the repo, you don't need to ever reclone it.

 ### Workflow:
-	1) "git checkout master"
+	1) "git checkout <branch>"
-		This will put you on the 'master' branch of the repository.
+		Create your own branch off of 'dev' if you don't already have one.

-	2) "git pull origin master"
+	2) "git pull origin dev"
-		This will update your local repository with any of the changes made from others on the same project.
+		This will update your local repository with any changes from 'dev'.

 	3) Make changes to your local project repository (new folders, new files, edit files, delete files, etc.)